• Skip to main content

 How to do it:

-1. Lie on your back with your legs bent, feet off the floor, and arms extended up toward the ceiling.
+1. Lie on your back with your legs bent, feet off the floor, and arms extended toward the ceiling.

 2. Press your lower back into the floor and engage your abs.